singhhimansh/SGS-School/README.md

 ## Features
+ - Admin login
+ - Upload images and videos of events
  - Carousel and Events Gallery to show pictures.
  - Display information related to the institute which includes management team, infrastructure, contact details and other.
  - Responsive to all display sizes.